-“No way, so you stole it for my mom?”
+“No way, so you stole it for your mom?”

 “Wait, you’re not going to hurt me?”
 She said, puzzled.

-“No, it’s fine people anyway think I am a man!”
+“No, it’s fine.
+People think I am a man!”
 I say, lying to her.

-Even though, at the time they thought, I was a guy with a weird taste in fashion.
+Even though, at the time, they thought I was a guy with weird taste in fashion.

-“No, but I call you a man.
-So I must be punished!”
+“No, I call you a man; I should be punished!”
 She says, bowing.

 “Do it!
 Do it!”

-“Nah, I don’t want to hurt you ok!”
+“Nah, I don’t want to hurt you, okay!”
 I say, hugging her.

 But that only led her to tears.

-“WHO told ya that insane of a thing?”
+“Who told you that insane of a thing?”
 I say, yelling at her.